What is a Tobin Tax?

 Disadvantages of Tobin Tax

-- This could result in fewer financial transactions that are being made which could result in job losses.
+- It could result in fewer financial transactions that are being made, which could result in job losses.

 - Because of taxes, many funds like pension funds get lesser returns as the banks would simply pass the cost of the taxes to the customers.

-- This increases the cost of capital of the investors.
+- It increases the cost of capital of the investors.

 - Liquidity for the assets will experience a decline.

 The areas of implementation of the Tobin tax that determine its effectiveness are establishing a tax base, identification of taxable transactions, determination of tax rates, distribution of tax revenues.
-In order to limit the financial market distortions, a base for any tax on international financial transactions should be as broad as possible.
-Tobin tax can be said as a compromise between totally free and strongly regulated international financial markets.
+For limiting the financial market distortions, a base for any tax on international financial transactions should be as broad as possible.
+Tobin tax can be said as a compromise between totally free and strongly regulated global financial markets.

-Tobin tax is basically a tax that is levied on short term currency transactions in order to discourage the volatility and speculation.
+Tobin tax is a tax levied on short term currency transactions to discourage volatility and speculation.
 With implementation, governments can raise revenues and also will have enough time to react to any external shocks.
 There are many instances in the history of this tax being implemented.